nidty719/nexli-ghl-workflows/readme.md

 - [ ] Test calendar booking flow with confirmation and reminder sequences
 - [ ] Set up automated reports for workflow KPIs
 - [ ] Create training documentation for new sales team members
+- [ ] Design and implement/integrate a client document portal with dynamic checklists and GHL webhook capabilities.

 ⸻